How Check Float Works (or Used to Work)

-First, your payee may charge a “returned check” fee, which is simply a penalty to discourage you from writing a bad check.
-You may also have to pay a late payment fee if you’re unable to pay using a different method before your payment is due.
+Returned checks: If you bounce a check because your bank doesn’t pay, you face several fees.
+First, your payee may charge a “returned check” fee, which is essentially a penalty to discourage you from writing bad checks.
+You may also face late payment fees if you’re unable to pay using a different method before your payment is due.

 Depending on the type of business you write a check to, things can get complicated.
 Most mortgage companies won’t foreclose on your home if you bounce a check, but they may report late payments if you fall more than 30 days behind on payments.
 Plus, bouncing a check may be a violation of your contract, which causes a variety of problems.

 Some credit card companies increase your rate (or remove any promotional rates) if you bounce a check or pay late.
 Other credit card companies might change the terms of your card if you are late with a payment.